mchwalinska/4EU-Protist-diversity-course-2024/README.md

 for folder in *; do NanoPlot --fastq "$folder"/*.fastq --tsv_stats --info_in_report -o "$folder"/nanoplot_raw ; done
 ```

-Again download the `.html` file to your computer and open it in the browser.
+Again download the `.html` fastqc outputs located in folders to your computer and open it in the browser.

 ***Do you see the difference with Illumina data?***

-NanoPlot produces a lot of outputs.
+NanoPlot produces a lot of outputs!
 One of them is general statistics `NanoStats.txt`.
 The other ones are plots.
 Download to your computer two of them `LengthvsQualityScatterPlot_dot.png` and `Non_weightedHistogramReadlength.png` and inspect.

 ***Which of those two software is better for nanopore data and why?***